Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 - Write and publish a book – Kids love being the creators and authors of their own stories.
 After writing and revising a story, have kids “publish” their own books.
 Then, laminate and bind the pages together to create something durable and memorable!

-- Create a comic – There is no denying kids love to read comic books, and there’s no doubt they will also love creating their own.
-Encourage them to create their own comic based on a favorite character or animal for added fun!
+- Create a comic—Kids love reading comic books and will undoubtedly love creating their own.
+Encourage them to make a comic based on a favorite character or animal for added fun!

 4- Include Engaging, High-Interest Topics